Eunji-Elly-Lee/Inventory-Management/README.md

 - Highlight of green that stands out but does not cause fatigue
 - Fully responsive website across all devices
 - Restrictions on page entry according to role authority
-- Running Apache Tomcat server in NetBeans
+- Created using NetBeans

 ## Used skills
 - HTML, CSS, and Bootstrap
 - Java Servlet and JSP
-- JavaBeans and JSTL
+- JPA, JavaBeans, and JSTL
 - JavaMail
 - Model-View-Controller Pattern and Filter
-- MySQL, JDBC driver, and JPA library
+- MySQL and JDBC driver
-- AWS
+- AWS and Apache Tomcat